 Ground continuity tests are normally performed with a low current DC signal that checks to ensure that the ground connection has a resistance of less than 1 ohm.
 Ground continuity testing is not only helpful in determining how well a product will fare during a laboratory investigation, but also is useful in a production line environment to ensure quality and user safety.

 Ground bond testing requires application of a high current source to a conductive surface of the product and measurement of the voltage drop across the ground connection.
 This is to determine that bonding is adequate and that the circuit can carry the specified current safely.
-One common method of ground bond testing, shown in Figure 14, applies a 25A source between the protective grounding terminal of the device and all conductive parts that are accessible to the user.
+One common method of ground bond testing, applies a 25A source between the protective grounding terminal of the device and all conductive parts that are accessible to the user.
 The tester used for this purpose supplies the required current and displays the ground circuit resistance in ohms or milliohms.